Overview

 Parking Lot Construction is delivered as part of the full general-contracting sequence.
 The scope below reflects what owners usually need when this work is planned to support the entire property rather than a disconnected trade package.

-• Vehicle circulation and access control coordinated with building entries and service zones.
-This is tied directly to safe circulation so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Vehicle circulation and access control coordinated with building entries, service zones, and retail customer flow patterns typical of the I-35 outlet corridor and San Marcos commercial market.
+This is tied directly to safe circulation with pedestrian and vehicle separation designed for outlet-corridor and high-volume San Marcos retail use so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Subgrade, drainage, paving, and striping packages tied to long-term surface performance.
-This is tied directly to durable paving so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Subgrade, drainage, paving, and striping packages tied to long-term surface performance on Hays County limestone subbase — with pavement section design matched to the axle loads and traffic volume the lot will actually experience.
+This is tied directly to durable paving on Hays County limestone subbase that performs through multiple years of heavy commercial and logistics use so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Pedestrian movement planned for safety, visibility, and usable building access.
-This is tied directly to clean drainage so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Pedestrian movement planned for safety, ADA slope compliance, visibility, and usable building access — including crosswalk placement, ramp design, and accessible parking compliance with City of San Marcos standards.
+This is tied directly to clean drainage that protects pavement edges, ADA paths, and stormwater compliance with TCEQ requirements so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Lighting, signage, and hardscape integrated into the broader site turnover sequence.
-This is tied directly to occupancy readiness so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Lighting, signage, and hardscape integrated into the broader site turnover sequence — with parking lot lighting specifications coordinated to meet City of San Marcos ordinance requirements for commercial properties.
+This is tied directly to occupancy readiness with City of San Marcos sign-off, ADA inspection, and striping complete before opening day so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Truck and customer traffic separated where the property mix requires it.
-This is tied directly to safe circulation so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Truck and customer traffic separated where the property mix requires it — critical for San Marcos retail and logistics properties where freight deliveries and customer parking must use the same access point without circulation conflict.
+This is tied directly to safe circulation with pedestrian and vehicle separation designed for outlet-corridor and high-volume San Marcos retail use so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Parking counts and layout reviewed against entitlement and operational needs.
-This is tied directly to durable paving so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Parking counts and layout reviewed against City of San Marcos and Hays County entitlement requirements and operational needs — including TXST-area parking demand that differs from suburban market assumptions.
+This is tied directly to durable paving on Hays County limestone subbase that performs through multiple years of heavy commercial and logistics use so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Phased paving strategies available when occupancy must begin before the entire site is finished.
-This is tied directly to clean drainage so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Phased paving strategies available when occupancy must begin before the entire site is finished — with temporary gravel or stabilized surface options coordinated with TCEQ stormwater permit requirements.
+This is tied directly to clean drainage that protects pavement edges, ADA paths, and stormwater compliance with TCEQ requirements so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Closeout planning tied to usable access, final striping, and municipal sign-off.
-This is tied directly to occupancy readiness so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Closeout planning tied to usable access, final striping, ADA inspection, and City of San Marcos municipal sign-off so occupancy is not delayed by incomplete site circulation.
+This is tied directly to occupancy readiness with City of San Marcos sign-off, ADA inspection, and striping complete before opening day so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

 Process